samisalkosuo/kubeterminal/README.md

 - List pods in namespace and/or node.
 - See pod logs.
 - Describe pods.
+- Option for single executable, for easy installation.
 - Colors, if terminal supports them.

 ## Installation and usage